valueflows/valueflows/use-cases/guerrilla-translation.md

 ------------- | ------------- | -----------
 Source document  | Translate | Translation
 Translation  | Edit | Translation
-Translation | Format | Translation
+Translation | Proofread | Translation
 Translation | Publish | Translation

 In this use case, we need to determine at what stage in the process flow the Translation is in.